agabrown/ParallaxDemo/README.md

 exported as a stand-alone executable (with the Java Runtime Engine included), which can be used on any platform (famous last words...).

+To run the sketch in full-screen mode uncomment the relevant line in the `setup { ... }` code block.

 #### Resources

 The texture image for the earth is from the examples folder in the